 |Shopify||Website building, Google SEO, content creation, website management|

-|Newegg||Keyword-driven content, appropriate keywords, using both images and videos|
+|Newegg||Keyword-driven content, appropriate keywords, using quality images and videos|

-4. Don’t Forget Multi-Channel Marketing
+Do Not Forget Multi-Channel Marketing

 However, until you establish your brand on these platforms, you will have to pay if you want top billing.
 Even after you become a top brand, other sellers will constantly be gunning for your title.

-You must continue to keep up your marketing campaigns on multiple platforms.
+Therefore, you must continue to keep up your marketing campaigns on multiple platforms.
 In addition, long-term strategy demands that you provide links to areas outside of your product listing pages.

 Focus on Customer Experience and Inventory Management

-5. Tips for Leveraging Amazon Multi-Channel Fulfillment (MCF)
+Three Tips for Leveraging Amazon Multi-Channel Fulfillment

-Treat It Like A Standard Amazon Sale
+1. Treat It Like a Standard Amazon Sale

 Amazon still handles Amazon MCF.
-As a result, be sure to familiarize yourself with the TOS.
-The Amazon Seller Central Guide provides you some handy information on getting started.
+As a result, be sure to familiarize yourself with its terms of service.
+The Amazon Seller Central Guide provides you with some handy information on getting started.
 Here are some of the most critical aspects of this guide:

 - Amazon provides a specific fee calculator to MCF sellers.